Carbon farming and opportunities for primary producers to enter the carbon credit market can be complex to consider.

 The Carbon Farming Advice Pilot Rebate Program provides primary producers with rebates of up to $10,000 for advice sought about the costs and benefits of accessing carbon credits, auditing requirements, and on-ground actions that are eligible for carbon credits.

-The Scheme is administered by the Agriculture and Water Division of the Department of Primary Industries, Parks, Water and Environment.
+The Scheme is administered by the Agriculture, Forestry and Water business unit of the Department Natural Resources and Environment Tasmania.

 The total funding available for the pilot is $250,000

 Rebates of $1 for each $1 spent on eligible advice